 - grated cheese, sourcream, chives for garnish

-- Cook bacon and drain off most of the grease, reserving about a tbsp.
-Crumble and set aside.
+- Cook bacon and drain off most of the grease, crumble and set aside.

-- Serve hot.
-Garnish with cheese, sour cream, chives and bacon.
+- Top with extra cheese, sour cream, chives and bacon.

 Love what you see??